Euclidean mirrors: enhanced vacuum decay from reflected instantons: Assisted mechanism: fields without poles

-As we commented in the introductory part, such a distinction was actually expected because of the instanton reflection, which we have assumed precisely in the intersection point.
-We argued that there will be some region of the weak field after the intersection point, which will surely have a non-negligible contribution to the pair production rate.
-This is not taken into account when we assume $x_4^\mathrm{p} = x_4^\mathrm{i}$.
-Before we present the improved effective reflection point, let us first introduce a second example which is expected to be sharing similar features under the latter assumption.
+Although the analytical prediction follows the trend of the exact numerical curve, they considerably differ from each other.
+There will be some region right after the intersection point which will surely have a non-negligible contribution to the pair production rate.
+This is completely neglected when we take $x_4^\mathrm{p} = x_4^\mathrm{i}$.
+An improvement of the effective reflection point is therefore needed.
+Before we proceed in that direction, let us first introduce a second example which shares similar features.